jasonumiker/eks-well-architected/README.md

     * This is not enabled by default and so you need to enable it by specifying the `ENABLE_POD_ENI=true` option to the AWS VPC CNI.
         * This is covered more extensively in the [EKS Best Practices Guide](https://aws.github.io/aws-eks-best-practices/networking/sgpp/).
     * There is a list of considerations/provisos [in the documentation](https://docs.aws.amazon.com/eks/latest/userguide/security-groups-for-pods.html#sg-pods-considerations) that you should be familiar with
-* You can use the Kubernetes native firewall capability - NetworkPolices:
+* You can use the Kubernetes native firewall capability - [NetworkPolices](https://kubernetes.io/docs/concepts/services-networking/network-policies/):
     * You can think of NetworkPolicy as a distributed host firewall - the AWS VPC CNI on each host/Node continually reconfigures that Nodes's firewall with the right rules as Pods come and go (and it learns their IPs) based on what the NetworkPolicies have declared should or shouldn't be allowed
     * This is not enabled by default with EKS either and so you need to enable it by specifying `ENABLE_NETWORK_POLICY=true` in the AWS CNI configuration.
         * This is covered more extensively in the [EKS Best Practices Guide](https://aws.github.io/aws-eks-best-practices/security/docs/network/#network-policy)
+    * There is a great graphical NetworkPolicy editor at https://editor.networkpolicy.io and some great examples at https://github.com/ahmetb/kubernetes-network-policy-recipes
 * You can even use both at the same time
     * In which case, traffic is only allowed if allowed through them both
     * Customers often use NetworkPolicies for firewall rules *within* the cluster (between things running on it) and Security Group for Pods to control access to other resources in AWS running *outside* the cluster